brightsign/bs-node-serialport/README.md

 screen /dev/tty.usbserial 115200
 ```

 Once connected, use the serial software of your choice (on linux and Mac, the "screen" command is quite popular and all you need).
+PuTTY could be leveraged for Windows users.

 Power on the player with the SVC button pressed.
 Be near your keyboard because in a few seconds you will see: